featurist/pogoscript/README.md

         catchException(ex);
     }

+Eek!
 I'm sure there are loads of bugs and weird corner cases in there.
 (All the better reason to have this stuff in a language!)